foo-dogsquared/website/_posts/2018-05-1-free-resource-list.markdown

 - [CSS Tricks](https://css-tricks.com/) — a blog that focuses on front-end development
 - [Derek Sivers](https://sivers.org/) — a blog from a guy who had a lot of things to say on a lot of topics
 - [Flavio Copes](https://flaviocopes.com/) — another blog that focuses on front-end development
+- [Joel On Software](https://www.joelonsoftware.com) — a software-related blog from Joel Spolsky, the CEO from Stack Overflow
 - [Jon Skeet's Coding Blog](https://codeblog.jonskeet.uk/) — Jon Skeet's blog; \* insert Jon Skeet fact here \*
 - [Mozilla Hacks](http://hacks.mozilla.org/) — mainly focuses on web development progress
+- [Scott Logic](https://blog.scottlogic.com/) — it's a blog that focuses on a broad spectrum of stuff
 - [webapplog](https://webapplog.com/) — mainly focuses on Node.js
 - [Wes Bos](https://wesbos.com/blog/) — creator of several courses and some helpful posts along the way